-Foals with myotonia dystrophica show a progression of signs in the first 1–2 yr of life to include areas of muscle atrophy fibrosis and stiffness that worsens with exercise.
-Retinal dysplasia, lenticular opacities, and gonadal hypoplasia have been seen in Quarter horse, Appaloosa, and Italian-bred foals with myotonic dystrophy.
+Foals with myotonia dystrophica show a progression of clinical signs in the first 1–2 years of life to include areas of muscle atrophy fibrosis and stiffness that worsens with exercise.
+This results in some areas with excessively large muscle development and other areas of atrophy.
+Retinal dysplasia, lenticular opacities, and gonadal hypoplasia have been noted in Quarter Horse, Appaloosa, and Italian-bred foals with myotonic dystrophy.

 A tentative diagnosis of myotonia can be made on the basis of age and clinical signs of stiff gait, muscle bulging, and prolonged contractions after muscle stimulation.
 Definitive diagnosis of myotonia requires electromyographic examination.
-Affected muscle manifests pathognomonic, crescendo-decrescendo, high-frequency repetitive bursts with a characteristic “dive bomber” sound.
+Affected muscle manifests pathognomonic, crescendo-decrescendo, high-frequency repetitive bursts with a characteristic sound, often likened to a dive bomber.
 Myotonia dystrophica shows dystrophic changes in muscle biopsies not present in myotonia congenita.
 Dystrophic changes include ringed fibers, numerous centrally displaced myonuclei, sarcoplasmic masses, and an increase in endomysial and perimysial connective tissue.
 Fiber type grouping and atrophy of both type I and type II muscle fibers may be present.

 Horses with myotonia congenita or dystrophica are rarely serviceable, and euthanasia is usually warranted in dystrophic foals because of the severity of stiffness and atrophy that develop over time.
 Conclusive evidence regarding the genetic basis of this disorder in horses is still not available.

-HyPP is an autosomal dominant trait affecting Quarter horses, American Paint horses, Appaloosas, and Quarter horse crossbreeds worldwide.
-The point mutation in the voltage-dependent skeletal muscle sodium channel alpha subunit occurs in ~4% of Quarter horses, but this percentage is much higher in halter and pleasure horse performance types.
+Hyperkalemic periodic paralysis is an autosomal dominant trait affecting Quarter Horses, American Paint horses, Appaloosas, and Quarter Horse crossbreeds worldwide.
+The point mutation in the voltage-dependent skeletal muscle sodium channel alpha subunit occurs in ~4% of Quarter Horses; however, this percentage is much higher in halter and pleasure horse performance types.

-Clinical signs range from asymptomatic to intermittent muscle fasciculations and weakness and are first identified in foals to horses 3 yr of age.
+Horses may be subclinically affected.
+Clinical signs of intermittent muscle fasciculations and weakness are first identified in foals to horses 3 years of age.
 Homozygous horses are often more severely affected and may be identified at a younger age than heterozygotes.
-A brief period of myotonia is often seen initially, with some horses showing facial myotonia and prolapse of the third eyelid.
-Muscle fasciculations beginning on the flanks, neck, and shoulders may become more generalized.
-Although most horses remain standing during mild attacks, weakness with swaying, staggering, dogsitting, or recumbency may be seen, with severe attacks lasting 15–60 min or longer.
-Heart and respiratory rates may be increased, but horses remain relatively bright and alert.
+A brief period of myotonia often occurs initially, with some horses showing facial myotonia and prolapse of the third eyelid.
+Muscle fasciculations, beginning on the flanks, neck, and shoulders may become more generalized.
+Although most horses remain standing during mild attacks, weakness with swaying, staggering, dogsitting, or recumbency may occur, with severe attacks lasting 15–60 minutes or longer.
+Heart and respiratory rates may be increased; however, horses remain relatively bright and alert.
 Respiratory distress occurs in some horses as a result of upper respiratory muscle paralysis.
-Once episodes subside, horses regain their feet and appear normal with absent or minimal gait abnormalities.
+Once episodes subside, horses regain their footing and appear normal with absent or minimal gait abnormalities.
 Young horses that are homozygous for the HyPP trait may have respiratory stridor and periodic obstruction of the upper respiratory tract that can be fatal.

-Common factors that trigger episodes include sudden dietary changes or ingestion of diets high in potassium (>1.1%), such as those containing alfalfa hay, molasses, electrolyte supplements, and kelp-based supplements.
-Fasting, anesthesia or heavy sedation, trailer rides, and stress may also precipitate clinical signs.
-The onset of signs, however, is often unpredictable.
-Exercise per se does not appear to stimulate clinical signs; serum CK shows no or minimal increases during episodic fasciculations and weakness.
+Common factors that trigger episodes include sudden dietary changes or ingestion of diets rich in potassium (>1.1%), such as those containing alfalfa hay, molasses, electrolyte supplements, and kelp-based supplements.
+Food withholding, anesthesia or heavy sedation, trailer rides, and stress may also precipitate clinical signs.
+The onset of clinical signs, however, is often unpredictable.
+Exercise per se does not appear to stimulate clinical signs; serum CK activity shows no or minimal increases during episodic fasciculations and weakness.

 Descent from the stallion Impressive in a horse with episodic muscle tremors is strongly suggestive of HyPP.
-Hyperkalemia (6–9 mEq/L), hemoconcentration, and hyponatremia are seen during clinical episodes, but a definitive diagnosis requires DNA testing of mane or tail hair.
+Hyperkalemia (6–9 mEq/L), hemoconcentration, and hyponatremia occur during clinical episodes; however, a definitive diagnosis requires DNA testing of mane or tail hair.
 Electromyographic examination of affected horses between attacks reveals abnormal fibrillation potentials and complex repetitive discharges, with occasional myotonic potentials and trains of doublets between episodes.
 Differential diagnoses for hyperkalemia include delay before serum centrifugation, hemolysis, chronic renal failure, and severe rhabdomyolysis.